i-am-shodan/USBArmyKnife/.github/ISSUE_TEMPLATE/bug_report.md

 ```

+- I confirm I have read the FAQ:
-- Are you using the latest release:
+- I confirm I am using the latest release:

 ## Additional information